Home

 The BIG Question

-* Once the Realtor® has arrived, let them do their presentation, walk-through etc.
+Once the real estate salesperson has arrived, let them do their presentation, walk-through etc.

-* Ask the Realtor® about their commission rate and try to bargain for a lower rate.
+• Ask the real estate salesperson about their Commission Rate and try to bargain for a lower rate.

 You: Jim, I really like you and would love to have you sell my house.
 Do you know why I chose you?